 Begin your reading time by setting out mama approved activities that will keep their hands busy and their minds engaged.
 Let your kids know that they can participate in the activity as long as they can do so without making excessive noise or talking.
 I tell my kids that they may have the privilege as long as it is helping them to listen and not hindering them or others from doing so.

 Here are 50 ideas for activities that will help keep your busy kids quiet (& engaged) during read aloud time.
 Some of these activities are quieter than others, so choose ones that you feel will work best with your crew.
-There are a lot here to choose from, so hopefully you will find something helpful for your family.
+There’s a lot here to choose from, so hopefully, you will find something helpful for your family.

 These types of toys can be a great way for active kids to engage with what they are learning — building models, scenes, and even characters from the books they are hearing.
 They can sometimes be a bit noisy though, so you will have to gauge both your tolerance for ambience noise and your child’s ability to keep their digging around for parts to a minimum.